Joanna Griffiths: Philanthropy

 Griffiths pledged $100,000 to Black Lives Matter in 2020, and also started a GoFundMe to raise money to supply personal protective equipment to Canadian hospitals.
 Griffiths also partnered her brand with the Centre for Addiction and Mental Health, providing wire-free bras to female patients.

 Awards and accolades

 In 2018, Griffiths was named Women of Influence's Entrepreneur of the Year, and has also received the Retail Council of Canada's Marketing Innovation Award.
 She is the winner of RBC Canadian Women Entrepreneur Start-Up Award.
-Knix was named the sixth fastest growing company of Canada, and also was recognized as Strategy magazine's 2020 Brand of the Year.
-Griffiths is a finalist for the EY Entrepreneur of the Year 2022 Ontario.
+Knix was named the sixth fastest growing company in Canada, and also was recognized as Strategy magazine's 2020 Brand of the Year.
+Griffiths also won the EY Entrepreneur of the Year 2022 Ontario.